 Don't simply list dates, employer names, and job titles.
 Describe each job, particularly the aspects of the job that demonstrate your hard work and professional growth and accomplishments.
 Add useful information that will help an employer or recruiter understand what you really did, and LinkedIn offers you 2,000 spaces to use for that information for each job:

 For example: "Senior Team Leader, reporting to the Director of Customer Operations, led a 5-member team ensuring the quality of service received by This Example Corp's 2,000,000 users.
-Responsible for managing the team to meet goals and quality standards, assisting with the execution of development plans and programs, identifying revenue opportunities, and reducing costs."
+Lead the Customer Response team to improve the customer satisfaction rate by over 15% the first year while reducing costs by 25%." (great keyword placement, too!)

 Continuing the example above, focus on your accomplishments, like this: